bitliner/dok/README.md

-# BitP
+# dok

-BitP is a simple Platform as a Service.
+dok is a simple Platform as a Service.

 It is based on Docker, bash, git, ssh and driven by simplicity of the architecture and ease of use.